Swedish/Deep Tissue Aromatherapy Indian Head Pregnancy

 Any movements are an adaptation of these or are based upon many years of knowledge and understanding and the skill of the therapist.
 In modern times its use has been expanded to encompass the psychological aspects of treatment as well as the obvious physical benefits.
 Following a massage of this type the body tends to feel more connected and in tune with the mind.
 The lymphatic and circulatory systems are cleansed and stimulated and muscular tension eased; all leading to the feeling of a weight being removed from the body.
 A number of different forms of massage, including Swedish, may be combined by your therapist during the treatment.
 Massage is generally performed in a calm environment where soft music and essential oils may be used to create the right atmosphere.
 All medical conditions must be disclosed during the consultation before treatment to enable the therapist to treat you with the correct essential oils and techniques.

-We do not specify which areas you should have massaged as we feel this type of treatment is better tailored to each individual, therefore we offer it in time slots – 1/2 Hour, 3/4 Hour or 1 hour Massage
+We do not specify which areas you should have massaged as we feel this type of treatment is better tailored to each individual, therefore we offer time slots of 30 minute, 45 minute, 60 minute and 90 minutes.

 Deep Tissue Massage